For current political commentary, see the daily political notes.

 Bicycle sharing system: This refers to local systems for bicycle rental.
 To call rental "sharing" is a misleading PR campaign.

 There is nothing inherently wrong with bicycle rental systems, but the ones that actually exist are unjust and inexcusable because they track their users.

 Children: Humans up to age 12 or 13 are children.
 After that, they become adolescents or teenagers.
-Let's resist the practice of infantilizing teenagers under the term "children" by not calling them that.
+Let's resist the practice of infantilizing teenagers by not calling them "children".